Australian Early Development Census

 Each of these domains are closely linked to the predictors of good adult health, education and social outcomes.

 Each census year transition teachers complete a survey using their knowledge and observations of the children in their class.
+The AEDC questions are available online on the website.

 Information collected by their teacher makes an important contribution to understanding the development of Australian children during their early years.